How to Calculate Interest on a Loan in Excel (5 Methods)

 Capital Payment for Last Year Using PPMT Function

-• We can also calculate the weekly, quarterly, and semi-annual capital payments using PPMT.
+• We can also calculate weekly, quarterly, and semi-annual capital payments using the PPMT function.

 PPMT Function For Different Periods